 Part 2 in our series of articles about the United Kingdom’s patron saints, and the hymn traditions they represent.
 See For all the (patron) saints, and find out more about the man himself in Who was St Patrick?

-As a companion piece to Songs for St David, we prepare for St Patrick’s Day with a brief skim through Singing the Faith in search of hymns with associations with Ireland, both Éire and the north.
+Following on from Songs for St David, we reflect the marking of St Patrick’s Day with a brief skim through Singing the Faith in search of hymns with associations with Ireland, both Éire and the north.
 A number of these are referred to in the Irish listing within the “Country or culture” category of the StF+ search engine (on the right of every page).
 But there are others, too, connected to St Patrick’s island, and you may well be able to point us to more.

 Inevitably, we will find our way to two hymn tunes that speak perhaps more emotively than any other of their Irish heritage: Slane and Londonderry Air.
 But there are texts, also – a number of which are appropriate for use during Holy Week and Easter, which in most years fall close to St Patrick’s Day.
 Given the background story to the name “Slane” (see below), this is more than apt.

 The post-Easter hymn The head that once was crowned with thorns (StF 312), for example, was written by Thomas Kelly, an evangelical preacher who found himself effectively banished from the Church of Ireland into which he had been ordained.
 He was a prolific writer of hymns and musicologist Erik Routley described this one as “perhaps the finest of all hymns”.